 Chorus emphasizes on vocal development, music comprehension, and the study of a variety of choral repertoire.
 The students develop basic vocal techniques and skills including: awareness, good posture, tone quality, diction, and vocal health.
 The students also focus on understanding and practice of basic elements of music including music reading skills.
 The students perform at various school concerts.

 If you are a new family to MIS or a returning one, I want to first introduce myself.
 My name is Chef Tish, the Head Chef here at MIS and Culinary Arts Instructor.
-I am really excited to start the second year of our MIS Nutrition program which caters to local and seasonal cuisine.
+I am really excited to start the third year of our MIS Nutrition program which caters to local and seasonal cuisine.
 We have started a curriculum based garden to show and teach the students just how wonderful it is to grow and nourish your own food source.
 This teaches and plants a single idea in their mind: self-sustainability.
 The name of this concept is “Farm to Table;” in our case it would be “Farm to School.”
 The selections of dishes are not only inspired by our local farmers and Georgia crops, but internationally as well.
 The menu is constructed to incorporate a local and international fusion.
 The food is intended to reflect our students desire to travel and mission to understand the world in a diverse and multicultural environment.